openhealthcare/elcid-rfh/deployment/README.md

 `cd deployment`

 Then run

 `docker build -t rfh_ansible_image . `

 This builds you the docker container as laid our by the Dockerfile file.

 ### 2. Create the docker conatiner
-Run `docker run -d -P --name rfh_ansible_container rfh_ansible_image`
+Run `docker run -h elcid-dev -d -P --name rfh_ansible_container rfh_ansible_image`

 This will create you a docker container.

 Run `docker port rfh_ansible_container`
 This will show you the port forwarding configuration for http and ssh for this container

 Add an entry to your `./ssh/config` file for the container e.g.

 ```
 Host elcidwebserver